About Tattoos & Their Aftercare

 There are many aftercare products available, but consistency and skin compatibility matter more than complexity.

 For most clients, I recommend the Tattoo Goo Aftercare Kit, particularly during early healing.
+(Note: I am an approved retailer for Tattoo Goo and sell its products in my studio).

 The kit provides a straightforward system aligned with modern healing principles: